chraem/chraem/README.md

 # About me

-I am Christine, a computer science student and aspiring Java, Python, Javascript or C# application developer.
+I am Christine, a computer science student.
+Currently looking for a specific area where I can focus on.

 Connect with me at:
 <p>